HKcyberstark/wazuh-ecs/README.md

     - drop_fields:
         fields: ['message']
 ```
-FIlebeat is configured with a configuration file that decodes multiline json alerts from wazuh and uses processors to decode into common naming convention
+Filebeat is configured with a configuration file that decodes json alerts from wazuh and uses processors to decode into common naming convention.
+Ingest pipeline is used for ECS parsing.

 ## ECS parsing
 straightforward mapping of the original fields in the wazuh alert data to ECS related fields are  created with [ecs-mapper](https://github.com/elastic/ecs-mapper). ecs-mapper  is a tool to generate starter pipelines to help you get started quickly in mapping your event sources to ECS.